 - Keep track of when your maternity leave (ordinary and additional) ends.
 You have different rights depending on your return to work date.
 Also your statutory pay is not aligned with either.
 You can use the HR Solver maternity calculator to help you with this.

 - Also keep your mind open and flexible to your employers’ alternatives.
 Ideally try and secure a ‘phased return to work’ with your employer.
 This way you can increase your hours gradually to support you and your baby in the transition, this is particularly helpful if your plan is to go back full time or nearly full time.

 - All employers are required to offer KIT days, ‘Keeping in Touch’ days, where women on maternity leave can go back into the workplace for up to 10 days during their maternity leave and get paid for this.
-The outcome being they get caught up on any changes and updates as well as contributing meaningfully.
 This can be a great way to test out your childcare arrangements; is your mother-in-law really able to make it to your house for 7.30am to let you leave for work?
 Can your partner really manage to pick up from the nursey at 6pm on a Wednesday?

 - If you are in a professional field, read up… Look at your professional body’s website, get the magazine, scroll social media feeds.
 Inevitably you have put CPD aside in recent months, but to get you back up to speed quickly and re-ignite your passion and excitement about going back to work this is an excellent and easy activity.

-- Meet with colleagues for a coffee prior to your return to catch up.
+- Meet with colleagues for a coffee to catch up prior to your return.
 This can also help in your confidence with re-establishing work relationships.
-Sometimes it can be quite scary to go back into the work environment after absence.
 New motherhood can be mentally tough and you may have found you have lost some self-confidence in interacting with people.
-Most colleagues will be delighted to have a cuppa or some brunch with you before you return to help you alleviate your fears.